 You have two weeks to one month to pay the rest.
 However, you should also secure a loan from the banks during this time.
-Otherwise, your booking fee will be forfeited.
+Otherwise, you will forfeit your booking fee.

 This is where your AIP comes in.
-It is a bank’s promise to lend you a certain amount of money with the promise of buying a house for a particular time frame.
+A bank promises to lend you a certain amount of money with the promise of buying a house for a particular time frame.

 How much does it cost to get an AIP?
 Nada!

-It’s free and you can simply ask for it from your bank of choice.
+It’s free, and you can ask for it from your bank of choice.

 It’s a no-brainer that applying for a mortgage can pose concerns.
-This is true when you’re taking into consideration the amount of interest you’ll end up paying.
+It is true when you consider the amount of interest you’ll end up paying.

 After all, a house in Singapore doesn’t come in cheap.
-The expected down payment is around 20 per cent of the full price of the property.
-So if the house you’d like to buy costs SGD 1,000,000, your down payment would be SGD 20,000.
+The expected down payment is around 20 per cent of the total price of the property.
+So if the place you’d like to buy costs SGD 1,000,000, your down payment would be SGD 20,000.

-Although it is difficult to compute for monthly mortgage, it takes the interest rate and loan term into consideration.
+Although it is difficult to compute for a monthly mortgage, it considers the interest rate and loan term.

 As mentioned earlier, buying a house in Singapore would need a down payment of around 20 per cent.
 According to MoneySense: